CTSRD-CHERI/cheri-elf-psabi/riscv.md

 entry is of the following type:

 ```
-struct capreloc {
+typedef struct {
-    unsigned long location;
+    unsigned long cr_location;
-    unsigned long base;
+    unsigned long cr_base;
-    unsigned long offset;
+    unsigned long cr_offset;
-    unsigned long length;
+    unsigned long cr_length;
-    unsigned long flags;
+    unsigned long cr_flags;
-};
+} cap_reloc;
 ```

-* `location`: The ELF virtual address where the capability is to be stored within this object.
+* `cr_location`: The ELF virtual address where the capability is to be stored within this object.

-* `base`: The ELF virtual address of the symbol being pointed to, which will also be within this object.
+* `cr_base`: The ELF virtual address of the symbol being pointed to, which will also be within this object.
 This will be the base of the derived capability.

-* `offset`: The offset to add to the derived capability (equivalent to an ELF addend).
+* `cr_offset`: The offset to add to the derived capability (equivalent to an ELF addend).

-* `length`: The length used for the bounds of the derived capability.
+* `cr_length`: The length used for the bounds of the derived capability.
 This will be computed at link time from the size in the ELF symbol table of the symbol being pointed.

-* `flags`: If the most significant bit of this field is set, the capability will be a function (executable) capability, otherwise the capability will be a data (non-executable) capability.
+* `cr_flags`: If the most significant bit of this field is set, the capability will be a function (executable) capability, otherwise the capability will be a data (non-executable) capability.
 In the case of data capabilities, if the second most significant bit is set, the capability is for read only data and